stormpath/stormpath-sdk-java/docs/source/config.rst

 stormpath.properties
 --------------------

-If you need to customize behavior, the Stormpath Java Servlet Plugin uses a very simple ``.properties`` based configuration format and supports a convenient overrides mechanism using various property definition locations.
+If you need to customize behavior, the Stormpath Java Servlet Plugin uses a very simple ``.properties`` based configuration format and supports a convenient override mechanism using various property definition locations.

 All stormpath configuration properties are prefixed with ``stormpath.`` and take the following form (for example)